 The procedure usually takes place within 12 to 48 hours of a baby’s birth.
 During the procedure, the surgeon will drain the excess spinal fluid from the sac, close the opening, and repair the area of the defect.
 This will allow the child to grow and develop normally.

-Newborns diagnosed with a birth defect called "spina bifida" may need meningocele repair.
-These children experience a developmental defect, typically during the first trimester, which affects the spinal cord, the fluid-filled sac that surrounds the spinal cord, and sometimes the surrounding nerves.
-These defects are called "open neural tube" defects.
+Newborns diagnosed with a birth defect called spina bifida may need this operation.
+These babies experience a defect in the formation of the spine.
+This typically happens during the first trimester.
+This defect affects the spinal cord and the fluid-filled sac that surrounds the spinal cord.
+Sometimes, this defect can affect the surrounding nerves.

-Once the baby is born, a sac protruding from the spinal cord is usually visible, which can confirm an earlier diagnosis of spina bifida.
-The doctor may use X-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI) to further examine the baby’s spine and ensure a correct diagnosis.
+Once the baby is born, a sac protruding from the spinal cord is usually visible.
+This can confirm an earlier diagnosis of spina bifida.
+The doctor may use X-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI) to further examine the baby’s spine.
+This can ensure a correct diagnosis.

 Meningocele is a type of spina bifida.
-According to the Centers for Disease Control and Prevention (CDC), each year about 1,500 babies are born with spina bifida.
-(CDC) The defect can happen anywhere along the spine where the neural tube—the precursor to the child’s central nervous system—does not close as it should, leaving an opening in the spine.
+About 1,500 babies are born with this condition each year.
+The defect can happen anywhere along the spine where the neural tube doesn’t close as it should.
+This leaves an opening in the spine.

 There are three main types of spina bifida.